 Elementary school students describe the impact of anti-LGBT bullying

-WASHINGTON – In the ongoing effort to create safe and welcoming schools, the Human Rights Campaign, the nation’s largest lesbian, gay, bisexual, and transgender civil rights organization, is joining the National Education Association and the American Federation of Teachers – the two largest organizations representing educators – this Thursday January 12 for the national film premiere of a new short film for school staff and parents featuring 6-12 year olds talking about gays and lesbians.
-The film premier will be followed by a panel discussion featuring the film’s director, the director of HRC’s Welcoming Schools Program, a retired Alabama teacher, and a professor of multicultural education.
+WASHINGTON – As the nation continues to reel from devastating reports of school bullying, the Human Rights Campaign Foundation, the educational arm of the nation’s largest lesbian, gay, bisexual, and transgender civil rights organization, will hold two online screenings of a new short film for school staff and parents featuring 6-12 year olds talking about gays and lesbians.
+The screening will be followed by a webinar for educators and administrators led by the film’s director Ellen Brodsky, and Kim Westheimer, director of HRC’s Welcoming Schools Program.

 The film, titled What do you Know?
 6-12 Year Olds Talk About Gays and Lesbians, was created as a professional development tool for educators and features students from Massachusetts and Alabama discussing what they know about gay men and lesbians, what they hear at school, and what they’d like teachers to do.
-The film has received praise from film festivals in the U.S. and abroad.
+The film has received praise at film festivals in the U.S. and abroad.
+The online screening will also feature the 4-minute DVD extra, Teachers Respond, in which teachers and school administrators discuss their students’ understanding of gay and lesbian families.

-The HRC Foundation’s Welcoming Schools program is a comprehensive guide for elementary schools with tools, lessons, and resources to embrace family diversity, avoid gender stereotyping, and end bullying and name-calling.
-Currently, 74 schools in 24 school districts across the country are implementing the Welcoming Schools program.
-For more information, visit www.welcomingschools.org.
+The HRC Foundation’s Welcoming Schools program is a comprehensive approach for elementary schools with tools, lessons, and resources to embrace family diversity, avoid gender stereotyping, and end bullying and name-calling.
+The program has regional staff and consultants who work directly with schools and have worked with educators and parents in 20 states and the District of Columbia.
+For more information or to sign up for the monthly newsletter, visit www.welcomingschools.org.

-WHAT: National Film Premier of What Do You Know?
-6-12 Year Olds Talk About Gays and Lesbians and panel discussion with film director and education experts.
+WHAT: Online Premier of What Do You Know?
+6-12 Year Olds Talk About Gays and Lesbians and discussion with film director and Welcoming Schools Director.

 WHO: Ellen Brodsky, film director